 - Relevance of the World Bank Group’s Early Response to COVID-19: A Cross-Country Sector Analysis.
 In: The World Bank Group’s Early Support to Addressing the Coronavirus (COVID-19): Economic Response, World Bank (IEG), 2023.

 - Cross-Country Analysis of Domestic Revenue Mobilization Efficiency in Low- and Middle-Income Countries.
 In: World Bank Support for Domestic Revenue Mobilization: An Independent Evaluation, World Bank (IEG), 2023.

 - Frontier Analysis of World Bank Group Approaches to Private Capital Mobilization.
 In: World Bank Group Approaches to Mobilize Private Capital for Development: An Independent Evaluation, World Bank (IEG), 2020.

 - Hunger, Food Insecurity, and Poverty Traps: Theory and Empirical Evidence from Developing Countries.
 In: Economics in Action: Topics and Resources, Eds: T. Brancaccio, Y. Deli, I. Pastine, and C. Whelan, McGraw-Hill, 2019.

 - Fostering Regional Integration: Global Comparison and Frontier Analysis of Untapped Potential.
-In: Two to Tango: An Evaluation of World Bank Group Support for Fostering Regional Integration, World Bank (IEG), 2018.
+In: Two to Tango: An Evaluation of World Bank Group Support to Fostering Regional Integration, World Bank (IEG), 2018.